SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.potentialDifferenceUnit``
 """""""""""""""""""""""""""""""""""""""

- * the unit of potential difference in which you are recording electrical signals
+ * The unit of potential difference in which you are recording electrical signals
  * options: 'mV' for millivolt, 'uV' for microvolt
  * default : 'uV'